dalonsoa/scientific_computing/Exercises_R/Tutorials/Data_frames.md

              quote = F, sep = "\t")
 ```

-## 3. Opening a file and saving as data frame
+## 3. Opening a file and saving it as a data frame

 Now, if you want to open this file, you can use the function read.table() and save it into a variable so you can later explore this data frame :